livekit/egress/README.md

     livekit-egress
 ```

-You can then use our [cli](https://github.com/livekit/livekit-cli) to submit recording requests to your server.
+You can then use our [cli](https://github.com/livekit/livekit-cli) to submit egress requests to your server.

 ## API